Dreams of a camera and video: the unblinking lens into which your life learns to look without hiding

 Ask yourself: “Whose invisible gaze do I now most often carry in my head — parental, professional, ancestral — and how do I live ‘on its camera’ even where no one is there?”

-Today, spend at least 15 minutes alone with yourself without a mental “camera”: take an awkward posture, be silent, move unusually, talk with yourself — as if no one sees.
-The Guardian recognizes such fifteen minutes as the right to privacy, and in later dreams less often places you under unsleeping lenses.
+Today, spend at least 15 minutes alone without a mental “camera”: take an awkward posture, stay silent, move unusually, talk to yourself — as if no one sees.
+The Guardian recognizes those fifteen minutes as your right to privacy, and in later dreams less often places you under unsleeping lenses.

 Astrological note: The dream of a surveillance camera often arrives during tense transits of Saturn through the 10th or 12th house, during its aspects to the Sun, and during periods of Pluto touching your ascendant.
 Capricorns, Leos, and Scorpios recognize this dream especially precisely.
 If Saturn is now touching your Sun — the Guardian marks the foreign gaze, and the dream conveys this through a red light in the corner that follows you regardless of whether you look at it.